lardawge/carrierwave_backgrounder/README.md

 @user.attributes = params[:user]
 ```

-NOTE: This is useful when operating in the console and is only needed when assigning a new asset not when using `recreate_versions!`.
+Useful in the console and is only needed when assigning a new asset, not when using `recreate_versions!`.

 ### Override worker
 To override the worker in cases where additional methods need to be called or you have app specific requirements, pass the worker class as the